latifkhon/learn-osi-saf-sea-ice/README.md

 *Note: If you find that you are missing packages, you should check that you ran `git clone` with both the `--recurse-submodules` and `--remote-submodules` options.*

 *Note: if you are using an older version of git, you may find that your submodules are empty.
 In this case, you need to remove the folder and re-run the line above with `--recursive` added to the end*

+*Note: in some rare Anaconda instances, Git is not installed by default.
+To correct this, you can install Git using `conda install git` from the Anaconda prompt (Windows) or in your terminal (OSx/Linux).*

 ## Usage